School Finder

 #7.
 ELEMENTARY, MIDDLE, AND HIGH SCHOOL PRINCIPALS

-An organizational leadership degree can result in a career in education, too.
-For example, you could be an elementary, middle, or high school principal.
+An organizational leadership degree can result in a career in education.
+For example, you can become an elementary, middle, or high school principal.
 As a school principal, your organizational leadership degree will come in handy.
 That’s because you will lead and manage the entire staff and student body.
-You will need to ensure the education of your students, but you also must pay attention to the job satisfaction of the teachers.
+You will need to ensure the education of your students, but you also must pay attention to job satisfaction of the teachers.
 And of course, you are responsible for the safety of everyone attending the school.

-School principals earn a median annual salary of $98,490.
-This career path requires at least a master’s level of education.
-School principal jobs are among our top organizational leadership careers.
+This career path requires at least a master’s level of education, and in most states, you’ll need to become licensed.
+School principal jobs rank among our top organizational leadership careers.

 #8.
 POSTSECONDARY EDUCATION ADMINISTRATORS

 One of our top organizational leadership careers is a postsecondary education administrator.
-Postsecondary education administrators can earn a median annual salary of $97,500.
 In this career, you work in administrative positions in higher education.
-Postsecondary education administrators run entire departments at the college level.
-They use their organizational leadership skills to manage professors and students.
-They also make sure that professors receive the funding needed to properly educate students.
-As a result, postsecondary education administrators rank among our top masters in organizational leadership jobs.
+You run entire departments at the college level.
+This role requires you use your organizational leadership skills to manage professors and students.

 #9.
 MANAGEMENT ANALYSTS/MANAGEMENT CONSULTANTS

 Management analysts use their organizational leadership education to help other organizations.
 Specifically, they help businesses to implement better management policies.
-As a management analyst or consultant, you can earn a median annual salary of $87,660.
 Management analysts and management consultants usually work on a per-client basis.
-They will work with businesses to assess their current management and organizational structure.
-They will use their expertise to offer ideas for change.
-Or they might come up with ways to smooth out the function of the business.
-Management analysts are among our top jobs in organizational leadership.
+In this job, you work with businesses to assess their current management and organizational structure.
+You also use your expertise to offer ideas for change.

 #10.
 NONPROFIT EXECUTIVE DIRECTOR

-Another top job in organizational leadership is nonprofit executive director.
-These professionals can expect to earn a median salary of $69,481.
-You will use your organizational leadership education to lead a nonprofit organization in this role.
-You will be working in the world of charity and nonprofits.
-And you will need to ensure the organization’s resources are properly allocated.
-You will also need to ensure that employees get the support they need.
-After all, workers will have some very specific needs to make an impact.
-Nonprofit executive directors are among our top organizational leadership careers.
+Another job in organizational leadership is nonprofit executive director.
+In this role, you use your organizational leadership education to lead a nonprofit organization.
+You work in the world of charity and nonprofits.
+You also ensure that employees get the support they need.
+After all, workers have some very specific needs to make an impact.
+Nonprofit executive directors are not the highest-paying career but do rank among our top organizational leadership jobs.

-If you want to truly make a difference in the world around you, this is an ideal career choice.
+If you want to make a difference in the world around you, this is an ideal career choice.
 Becoming a nonprofit executive director can be a gratifying job.
-Of course, you might make significantly less than other people working at for-profit companies.
-But you will also know that the work you’re doing is for a good cause.
 If you are motivated by charity and helping others, this role may be your true calling.

 ORGANIZATIONAL LEADERSHIP SALARIES